 Jess has had numerous exhibitions across London and recently has exhibited her work in shows in Prague and Athens.
-She is currently represented by Hansford and Sons' Emerging Artist Platform based in London and Yugen Art Gallery based in Milan, Italy.

 My work stems from feminine empowerment.
 Conjuring conversations surrounding sexuality, self-love, body positivity, trauma and a personal erotic relationship; I try to embody as much emotion within a vibrant colour palette and isolation of body parts.
 My work is usually against a white background to ensure the boldness of the figure is not distracted.
 I primarily work with oils as the texture is softer and allows for more layering, which lets me implement more depth of colour and emotion.